antonogeo/node-mongo-crud/README.md

 # Node Mongo CRUD API

-Crud API built usign NodeJs and MongoDB.
+Crud API built using Node.js and MongoDB.

 ##  Start the app